-You might not think there are any famous land surveyors (apart from the THS Concepts team, obviously!) but there are lots of famous names and faces have contributed to the industry.
+You might not think there are any famous land surveyors, but lots of famous names and faces have contributed to the industry.
 Next time you’re at a dinner party, bring up the following names and sit back to bask in the room’s full attention…

 Leonard Digges was a 16th century English mathematician and surveyor, and the inventor of the theodolite.
 Theodolites use a telescope to measure horizontal and vertical angles.
 Nowadays theodolites are digital, highly accurate and incredibly useful in land surveying, although they have been adapted for use in meteorology and rocket launches.

 Scottish Major-General William Roy was an accomplished surveyor who worked closely on surveying projects within the British military.
 Roy advocated the use of new technologies, proposing a map that established geographical coordinates of significant landmarks in order to draw maps and conduct surveys.

 Between 1791 and 1853, the Principal Triangulation of Great Britain was carried out.
 The project used precise trigonometry to map the entirety of Great Britain and Ireland.
 In effect, Roy’s work signalled the beginning of the modern-day Ordnance Survey map.